COVID-19 Small Business Resources

 SBA CORONAVIRUS LOANS (EIDL, PPP, EXPRESS BRIDGE LOANS, SBA DEBT RELIEF, MAIN STREET LENDING)

-The PPP is an SBA loan that helps businesses keep their workforce employed during the Coronavirus (COVID-19) crisis.
-SBA began approving PPP Forgiveness Applications and remitting payments to PPP lenders for PPP borrowers on Oct 2, 2020.
-Note: After the initial wave of PPP applicants, Payroll required % of forgivable amount moved to 60% and the time period moved from 8 weeks to the end of the year to allow more flexibility to program participants.
+The PPP is an SBA Forgivable loan that helps businesses keep their workforce employed during COVID-19.
+(Note: After the initial wave of applicants, the required Payroll % of forgivable amount moved to 60%, and the time period moved from 8 weeks to the end of 2020 to allow more flexibility.)

 SBA Debt Relief Program (6 months of FREE payments made on your behalf):

 If you have, by Sept 27, 2020, an SBA 7(a), 504, or Microloan, the SBA will make the next 6 months of payments for you (you do not have to pay those 6 months back).
 Speak to your SBA Lender about this now to ensure you get this benefit and direct payments aren’t/weren't being taken out of your bank account during this time.

 SBA Express Bridge Loan Program